The 5 Best RV Toilets – Quality, Comfort, Performance

 Toilet seat Enameled wood Enameled wood

-There are a couple of toilet in the Dometic RV toilet collection but the Dometic 320 and 310 series are the 2 best to consider.
+There are a couple of toilets in the Dometic RV toilet collection, but the Dometic 320 and 310 series are the 2 best to consider.
 Why have I then considered the Dometic 320 over the Dometic 310?
 Let us look at some of their most notable differences.

 To start with, the Dometic 320 series is a newer model and thus an improvement of the Dometic 310 series.
-There are 2 things which clearly differentiates the 320 from the 310 series.
+There are 2 things that clearly differentiate the 320 from the 310 series.

-On average, the length of an elongated bowl is 18.5 inches while that of a round bowl is 16.5 inches.
-Dometic 320 is in my opinion is more comfortable than the 310 since it offers your more space to sit.
+On average, the length of an elongated bowl is 18.5 inches, while that of a round bowl is 16.5 inches.
+The Dometic 320 is, in my opinion, more comfortable than the 310 since it offers you more space to sit.

-This is because Dometic 320 has a pressurized full rim full rim which also uses less water while the Dometic 310 has a rimless 360 degrees vortex flush pattern.
+This is because the Dometic 320 has a pressurized full rim, which also uses less water, while the Dometic 310 has a rimless 360-degree vortex flush pattern.

-Older models of Dometic 310 used to have plastic toilet seats but the new models comes with soft close enameled wood seats.
+Older models of Dometic 310 used to have plastic toilet seats, but the new models come with soft-close enameled wood seats.

-Apart from those 2 differences all the other features of the Dometic 320 and Dometic 310 are the same.
-If you would be interested in the Dometic 310 RV toilet check it out here on Amazon.
+Apart from those 2 differences, all the other features of the Dometic 320 and Dometic 310 are the same if you would be interested in the Dometic 310 RV toilet.

 2. Thetford Aqua-Magic V RV Toilet – Best Flushing RV Toilet

-The Aqua-Magic V RV toilet by Thetford Corp is one of the most popular RV toilet in the industry.
+The Aqua-Magic V RV toilet by Thetford Corp is one of the most popular RV toilets in the industry.
 It is available in either white or parchment/bone.

 There are 2 things I really like about the Aqua-Magic V above all of its other features: